 “Oh, yes, sir.
 I nursed my granny for a year,” replied Noella.

-“Come with me,” he said and led them to a tall, thin house where he knocked.
+“Come with me,” he said and led them to a tall, narrow house where he knocked.
 A middle aged, worn looking woman answered.
 “Margaretta, this is a young couple in need of work on their travels.
 The miss can nurse.”

 “Oh, bless you,” said the woman.
 “Come in.”